Mastering the Deep Research Process: Step-by-Step Guide [2025]

 - Can’t find sources you know you saved

-- Duplicate notes on same topic
+- Duplicate notes on the same topic

-- Unclear which version is most current
+- Unclear which version is the most current

 - Notes make no sense when you revisit them